corpus-tools/corpus-tools.github.io/_includes/annis-release-notes.md

 ### Fixed

-- Update to graphANNIS 2.4.8 with various bugfixes.
+- Update to graphANNIS 3.0.0 with various bugfixes.
-- When an optional node (for negation without existence) was not at the end of the query, find queries could give an empty output.
+- Polling the import status in the adminstration view fixed.